Italian Arancini Risotto Balls Recipe

-Once the Arancini have firmed they can be coated and cooked.
+Once the arancini have firmed in the refrigerator, they can be coated and cooked.

 - Heat the oil on a medium to high heat.
 You can either use a deep fat fryer or a saucepan filled with enough oil to cover the Arancini.

 - Get the beaten egg, breadcrumbs and rice balls to hand.